Appointment New Patient Appointment or 214-645-4673

 Dr. Jayanthi Lea with patient

 Cervical cancer develops in the cells of the cervix, the organ that connects the vagina to the uterus.
 There are several types of cervical cancer.
-The most common types – squamous cell carcinoma and adenocarcinoma – are mostly associated with the human papillomavirus (HPV).
-However, not all cervical cancers are caused by HPV.
+The most common types, squamous cell carcinoma and adenocarcinoma, are mostly associated with the human papillomavirus (HPV).
+Cervical cancer can also arise independent of HPV.
+Our gynecologic oncologists are experts in the diagnosis and individualized treatment of all types of cervical cancers.

 What Are Common Symptoms of Cervical Cancer?